 To place this number in context, consider the following: According to the 2016 census, Mexico has a population of almost 128 million people.
 For comparison, the 2017 population of the United States was 326 million, and FBI statistics from 2016 (the most recent available year), show 17,250 homicides.
 It should be noted, the numbers for the United States and Mexico include all homicides, not just firearm-related homicides.
 The article went on to say that not only was Mexico statistically the most dangerous country in the world in which to be a Catholic priest, but that its violent crimes statistics in general were comparable to war-torn countries like Syria and Yemen.

-Sixty percent less population, yet 60% more homicides.
+Sixty percent less population, yet 60 percent more homicides.
 I am not sure how this is even possible, seeing how Mexico has VERY strict gun-control measures in place.
 For example:

 And to buy a firearm, you must provide the following:

 - In the case of foreigners, documentation that proves you have legal status (specifically a permanent-resident visa)

 - A work letter on company letterhead that specifies job title, time in grade and salary

 - If you want to buy a long gun, you will have to include proof of an active membership in a hunting or shooting club.
 The proof must have the expiration date of the membership.

 - Photocopy of your CURP (Mexican SSN Card)